 GASB has issued GASB Statement No. 87 Leases, effective fiscal year 2022, that will affect the future financial position, results of operations, or financial presentation of the School upon implementation.
-The adoption of GASB 87 will have a material impact on the School's financial position and results of operations.
 The School is currently evaluating the effect that implementation of the new standard will have on its financial statements.

-Note 2 - Cash and Investments
+Note 2 - Cash, Cash Equivalents and Investments